Mis1ify/termux-yt-dlp-androidtv/README.md

 4. In Termux `~` home directory, create a bin directory with `mkdir bin` command
 5. Put `termux-url-opener` in that directory
 6. All done!
 Termux should now be configured properly.
 Press 'Share link' in SmartTube or similiar app, select Termux, and your video should be now downloading to your server over SSH!

+## Will it work on non-androidTV devices?
+It *should* work as long as it is based on Android, like your Android Phone or Tablet, but it's untested.